coldclimate/omnomfrickinnom/content/blog/2024-01-20-sausage-bean.markdown

 * A couple of teaspoons of oil
 * A handful of flatleaf pasley, finely sliced
 * A big dollop of sour cream and bread to serve
+* A couple of huge handfuls of chopped kale

 ## Do